This is an in-depth review of the MSR Pocket Rocket Deluxe Canister Stove 2024.

-The Soto Windmaster has almost exactly the same specs as the Deluxe in almost every way.
+The Soto Windmaster has almost the same specs as the Deluxe in almost every way.
 They even look similar.
 They are so closely matched that I am unable to find any point that would make either a clear winner or better than the other.
-The MSR is easier to obtain as there are more retailers selling them and they have the best in the business warranty.
-And the Soto is a couple of dollars cheaper.
+The MSR is easier to obtain as more retailers are selling them and they have the best in the business warranty.
+Overall, this makes it up there as the best ultralight backpacking stove.

 Frequently Asked Question

 What is the difference between the Pocket Rocket 2 and the Pocket Rocket Deluxe?

 The Pocket Rocket Deluxe canister stove has better performance in the wind, is a little more expensive, and is slightly heavier than the Pocket Rocket 2.
 Overall, the Pocket Rocket Deluxe is a better option.

 How long does the Fuel Last on the Pocket Rocket Deluxe?

 The Pocket Rocket Deluxe will boil about 17 liters of water with a standard 8 ounce / 223 gram gas canister.
 Which is about 60 minutes of burn time.

 How long does it take the MSR Pocket Rocket Deluxe to boil 1L of water?